qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 ![chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/spark9.png#thumbnail-60)

->**Note**: The trend chart is visible only in the “Value” visualization type.
-If you change to the “Bar” visualization, the trend chart won’t be visible, but the configuration should remain in place.
+>**Note**: The trend chart can be shown only when the visualization is set to "Value".
+If you change visualization to “Bar”, the trend chart won’t be visible, however, the configuration should remain in place.

 ### Sparkline - Bar Chart Type